marshallm94/Learning_Notes/AWS.md

 ## Cost Management & Customer Support

-Some Cost Management services provided by AWS are:
+Cost Management services provided by AWS are:

 1. TCO Calculator (cost of migrating to AWS)
 	* TCO = Total Cost of Ownership